A Potato Plant from the Ground Up

 Blight however is an important fungal infection.
 Early season blight caused by Alternaria is not so bad, with black spots surrounded by yellow patches that can turn the leaves brown.

-later season blight can be devasting especially as it causes rot in the potato tubers when in store.
-Water soaked areas looking like a faintly washed out green appear on the infected leaves along with yellow and black patches.
-Fungal spores wash off the leaves into the soil where they infect the potato tubers.
-Sometimes crops can be destroyed overnight.
-Affected potato tubers looked bruised and will rot to a smelly mush.
+However, the later season blight can be devasting and more so as it causes infected potato tubers in store to rot.
+Water soaked areas looking like a faintly washed out green appear on the infected leaves along with yellow and black patches and you may see the fungal fur.

-Potato blight spreads rapidly when leaves are wet, the humidity is over 75%, temperature above 10
+Rotting Potato Tuber Potato blight spreads rapidly when leaves are wet, the humidity is over 75%, temperature above 10oC.
+It is important for organic gardeners to play their part in stopping the disease spreading.

-growing resistant varieties, keeping an eye on the weather and cutting away affected folliage quickly.
+This can be done by growing resistant varieties, keeping an eye on the weather and cutting away affected folliage quickly.
 Certainly burn all affected material and wash containers and bags.
 Unfortunately I can't recommend the copper based Bordeaux Mixture even though it is permitted.
 It appears to have troublesome effects on human health.
 It's lime content is not so good for potatoes either.

 Potato plant pests of note include: Eelworm and the famed Colorado Beetle.
 These can feed equally well on Aubergines (Egg Plant).
 Slugs can also be damaging.